How do we engage art history in our homeschool so that our children might enjoy, too?

 Rather, we watch, we play, we read, we discuss and debate, we click and tap, we sew and knit, we draw and paint.
 We discuss art history in our homeschool in so many ways.

-Possibly, in another life, I was a liberal art major.
+Possibly, in another life, I was a liberal arts major.
 No time like the present as a homeschool mom.

-I endeavor to introduce my children to composers of different periods, music of different genres, books of different flavours, and art of different eras.
+I endeavour to introduce my children to composers of different periods, music of different genres, books of different flavours, and the art of different eras.

-Mostly because I wish I so love learning about it!
+Mostly because I wish I so love learning about it so much!
 (The benefits of the homeschool mom life).

 Therefore, I offer a full flavour, a cornucopia of interesting things in a basket, of the liberal arts in our homeschool.